App Builder Overview

 Build apps

 You build apps by writing Python in the code editor, shown below.
-As you write code you'll notice the app automatically reruns as code and widgets change (configurable in the settings).
+As you write code you'll notice the app automatically reruns as code and widgets change (configurable in the preferences).

 You may add input widgets that interact with UDFs, display data with data and text elements, and structure the app with layout components.